dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 </Project>
 ```

 * Set IlcPath environment variable to point to the built binaries.
-Alternatively, pass an extra `/p:IlcPath=<repo_root>\bin\Windows_NT.x64.Debug` argument to all dotnet commands below. **Important:** Do not use path, since `IlcPath` is required variable for building.
+Alternatively, pass an extra `/p:IlcPath=<repo_root>\bin\Windows_NT.x64.Debug` argument to all dotnet commands below. **Important:** Use of the `IlcPath` variable is required as the target files rely on it, do not replace the variable in the `.csproj` by the full path or you will encounter errors during publish.

     * Unix: `export IlcPath=<repo_root>/bin/Linux.x64.Debug`